gsaukov/clima-client/README.md

 You will need NODE NPM

-You can import it into your IDE as gradle project so you can review source code build/test it using IDE.
+You can import it into your IDE as Angular CLI project so you can review source code build/test it using IDE.

 Or build/run it manually: